tdongsi/tdongsi.github.io/source/_posts/Java/2016-03-31-java-intermittent-test-failures.markdown

 We have all seen it before: intermittent unit test failures.
 It could be agonizing that unit tests pass locally, but then fail in the Jenkins unit test build.

-In my experience, one of the most common causes is:
+In our experience, one of the most common causes is:
 **Class static initialization code that dynamically sets a static member variable from a config file value.**

 What happens locally?